ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 Again the results ought to be similar.

 The next step is to read the contents of `train.py` and `classify.py` more closely.

+## Visualizing topic models

+This section outlines how to: 1) use a program called Topic Modeling Tool to generate a list of latent themes, and 2) use two different methods to visualize the results.

+Topic Modeling Tool is a GUI/desktop version of the venerable MALLET suite of tools.
+To get started, first download and install Topic Modeling Tool.
+Second, create a directory called "corpus", and copy all the .txt files (except requirements.txt) from this distribution into the newly created directory.
+Third create a directory called "model".

+Open Topic Modeling Tool and configure it to do its good work.
+More specifically, specify "Input Dir..." to be the corpus directory, specify "Output Dir..." to be the model directory, and specify the "Number of topics" to equal 4.

+Topic modeling is a unsupervised machine learning process.
+Given a set of documents and an integer (t), a topic modeler will identify t latent themes, where each theme is a list of words which appear relatively close to each to each other.
+There are many topic modeling algorithms, but LDA (Latent Dirichlet Allocation) is generally considered the best one.